Common Challenges in API Development and How to Overcome Them

 How to Overcome It:

-- Keep It Updated: Regularly update your documentation to reflect any changes or new features in your API.
+- Keep It Updated: Regularly update your documentation to reflect changes in your API.

 The Challenge: